PippoRJ/hugo-refresh/README.md

 <details>
 <summary> codeAll.html </summary>

-This shortcode builds a centered page that is as wide as the full size of the page.
+This shortcode builds a centred page that is as wide as the full size of the page.

 Usage example: